jonnyspicer/jonnyspicer.github.io/mendokusai/_posts/2019-05-01-another-one-bites-the-dust.md

 So long, auf Wiedersehen, and goodnight to Snapchat, by some definitions the vestigial social media app on my iPhone.
 Long gone on the days when you would ferry me personalised pictures of women's bodies and therefor, much of your lustre has waned.
-My primary usage of you in the past couple has been twofold.
+My primary usage of you in the past couple of months has been twofold.
-Firstly, you're the last app with infinite scroll I have left, and whenever I need that glorious dopamine hit that comes from wasting my valuable time with flashing lights and pretty colours, I will happily trawl through the sensationalist pop culture garbage that is your discover section.
-The second is that this girl that rejected me still keeps unilaterally sending me snaps of her complaining about her work laptop being slow or running Windows updates or whatever.
+Firstly, you're the last app with infinite scroll I had left, and whenever I needed that glorious dopamine hit that comes from wasting my valuable time with flashing lights and pretty colours, I will happily trawl through the sensationalist pop culture garbage that is your discover section.
+The second is that a particular girl who rejected me still keeps unilaterally sending me snaps of her complaining about her work laptop being slow or running Windows updates or whatever.
 Is there some social convention that I don't understand?
 I have no qualms with you not wanting to date me, in fact I think it's laudable, it displays good decision making skills.